Joy-Johns/Note-Taking-Application/README1.md

   npm i

   ## Usage
     To use this application you will need to access the Develop folder.
 Under the Public folder, you will see an index.html file.
+In the CLI, change directory into public folder.
+    [cd Cloned\Sarter\Code  ; cd Develop   ; cd public]
+    Once you are in the public folder, run node server.js.
+The CLI will show "App listening on PORT 3001".
-Right click on that and you will be able to use the Note Taking Application.
+    From here, you will open a browser and type into the address field, <localhost:3001>.
+You can now use the Note Taking Application.

   ## Licenses
     This project is covered under the MIT license.
 To learn more about what this means, click the license button at the top.